September 26, 2023

 The chart below shows the significantthe reduction in supply that we have seen in the last five years.
 The colored line is the difference between the M2 annual growth rate and the five-year average annual growth rate.

-If we slightly expand the definition of liquidityand to make it more practical, it might be useful to look at a metric called “net liquidity,” which tracks the Federal Reserve's balance sheet minus the combination of the US Treasury's general account and reverse repo facility.
-Apart from the Fed's balance sheet, both of these variables have changed significantly since 2020 and have had a much larger impact on system liquidity (the amount of money available to circulate in the economy) than before.
+If we expand the definition of liquidity somewhatTo make it more practical, it may be useful to look at a metric called “net liquidity,” which tracks the Federal Reserve's balance sheet minus the combination of the U.S. Treasury general account and the reverse repurchase facility.
+Leaving aside the Fed's balance sheet, both of these variables have changed significantly since 2020 and have had a much greater impact on system liquidity (the amount of money available to circulate in the economy) than before.

-I won't go into all the details, but I want toemphasize the huge importance of liquidity on rising asset prices in this cycle.
-For decades, this has been the main driver of asset growth.
-The chart below shows how interconnected net liquidity and the S&P500 index have been over the past year, and as we know, bitcoin has followed the stock market in almost every move.
-If there are no major changes in the operation of the Treasury general account and the reverse repo facility in the coming months, then further reductions in the Fed's balance sheets will only lead to even more liquidity in the markets before the end of the year.
+I won't go into all the details, but I wanthighlight the enormous importance of liquidity on rising asset prices in this cycle.
+This has been the main driver of asset growth for decades.
+The chart below shows how correlated net liquidity and the S&P500 have been over the past year, and as we know, Bitcoin has followed the stock market in almost every move.
+Unless there are major changes to the operation of the Treasury general account and reverse repurchase facility in the coming months, further contraction of the Fed's balance sheets will only further reduce liquidity in the markets for the rest of the year.

-With all this, how long can it lastsignificant reduction in the Fed's balance sheet is unclear.
-So far, we have seen only about a 2% reduction from the peak $8.96 trillion.
-After all, we see that expanding balance sheets is the only way to keep the entire monetary system afloat, but so far the market has underestimated how far the Fed is willing to go.
+With all this, how long can it last?a significant reduction in the Fed's balance sheet is unclear.
+So far, we've only seen about a 2% reduction from the peak of $8.96 trillion.
+Ultimately, we see that expanding balance sheets is the only option to keep the entire monetary system afloat, but until now the market has underestimated how far the Fed is willing to go.

 Lack of viable optionsmonetary policy and the inevitability of this eternal expansion of balance sheets is one of the strongest arguments for the long-term success of bitcoin.
 What else can central banks and fiscal policymakers do in the future during recessions and crises?
 However, in the short term, we are in uncharted territory and would prefer to first let the liquidity momentum and the trend reach its logical conclusion, or at least a major turning point.